How much does it cost to start a business in Australia?

 1. Build a budget

-Startups can struggle because they overspend in important areas.
+Start-ups often overspend in key areas, so keeping a clear budget helps you stay in control.
 Building a budget (and sticking to it) helps you manage and reduce start-up business costs.
 A budget breaks down your total expected costs to help you spend your money wisely and have a clear view of your cash flow.

 Here's more about budgeting and forecasting.